Integer Lattice Gas with a sampling collision operator for the fluctuating Navier-Stokes Equation: The Sampling Lattice Gas Algorithm

 Simplifying this expression gives us a recursive formula for $P^0(\pi;N,J)$,

 This recursive formula, along with the requirement for normalization,

 fully describes the local equilibrium ensemble.
-If we sample random $\hat{\pi}$-values out of this local equilibrium ensemble, our collision operator in moment space becomes,
+If we sample random $\hat{\pi}$ values out of this local equilibrium ensemble, our collision operator in moment space becomes,

 This representation of the collision operator is entirely equivalent to the representation in Eq. (\ref{eqn: Sampling Col. Op.}).
+To put this in the context of continuous fluctuating methods: the alteration of the $\pi$ value in the collision operator represents a microscopic implementation of the fluctuating stress tensor.
 Due to the required momentum conservation the local equilibrium ensemble will, starting at $\pi=J$, increment by two, and thus will maintain its initial parity.
-Initial $N$- and $J$-values of opposing parity result in a maximum possible $\pi$-value of $N-1$.
-Also, since the particles occupying an $n_0$ state do not stream between lattice sites, and are only altered in multiples of two, the parity of the $n_0$-value at each lattice site from initialization acts as a spurious conserved quantity, the (minor) consequences of which will be discussed in the upcoming sections.
+Initial $N$ and $J$ values of opposing parity result in a maximum possible $\pi$ value of $N-1$.
+Also, since the particles occupying an $n_0$ state do not stream between lattice sites, and are only altered in multiples of two, the parity of the $n_0$ value at each lattice site from initialization acts as a spurious conserved quantity, the (minor) consequences of which will be discussed in the upcoming sections.

 The explicit formula corresponding to the recursive formula of our local equilibrium ensemble can be found by considering the evolution of the correct global equilibrium distribution, something that will be discussed at length in the next section, including a derivation of this explicit formula.
 This explicit formula is given by,